jzp113/Monitoring/ico/readme.md

 **TODO**

-* print parent and target usernames with output
 * unique:dups per all accounts
 * length of current trend by count per retweeter - how long?
 * automatic bot check - time/text